Characteristics of Cellular Elements

 CellSignificance

-Epithelial - SquamousMust be differentiated from other cells.
+Epithelial - SquamousIt must be differentiated from other cells.

-Epithelial - Cuboidal or Renal TubularIncreased numbers indicate tubular necrosis, which is particularly important in renal graft rejection.
-Tubular damage caused by viral or bacterial infections.
+Epithelial - Cuboidal or Renal TubularIncreased numbers indicate tubular necrosis, which is significant in renal graft rejection.
+Viral or bacterial infections cause tubular damage.

-Epithelial - Transitional or CaudateNot significant unless found in large numbers or abnormal in appearance.
+Epithelial - Transitional or CaudateIt is not significant unless found in large numbers or is abnormal in appearance.

 White Blood Cells (WBCs)Bacterial infection.

 Red Blood Cells (RBCs)More than an occasional RBC can be significant.
-They are often associated with damage to the glomerular membrane of vascular injury within the genitourinary tract.
+They are often associated with damage to the glomerular membrane or vascular injury within the genitourinary tract.